glepensky/PizzaApp-Test/01_README.md

 The ability to add a resturant to my list.

 _Why_
-To have an accurate list.
+To have an accurate list that creates a better experience.